Siete-F/mcp-mimirs-bucket/README.md

-# MCP Knowledge Base Server

-This project implements a Model Context Protocol (MCP) server that connects to an ArangoDB-based knowledge management system, enabling LLMs like Claude to store, retrieve, and manage knowledge dynamically.
+A Model Context Protocol (MCP) server that connects to an ArangoDB-based knowledge management system, enabling LLMs like Claude to store, retrieve, and manage knowledge dynamically.

 ## Features